rsenna/containers-sync-fix/README.md

 -  **I have set a preference to open a website in a particular container.
 Will that also be synced?**

-    No. This data is not available to any extensions by the API.
+    ~No. This data is not available to any extensions by the API.~ 2025: I don't think that's the case anymore, so I will try to implement this feature too.

 - **Will this extension work with firefox for android?**